You Are Cordially Invited to First Children Services’ Lunch and Learn:

 Fanwood, NJ 07023

-This is a FREE event.
-Attendees will receive a professional development certificate.
+Attendees will receive a professional development certificate for one hour.

 Angel Perez works for the New Jersey Center on Deaf-Blindness under the Center for Sensory and Complex Disabilities at The College of New Jersey.
 Angel has a Bachelors of Science in Special Education, a Masters of Arts in Visual Impairments, and a Masters of Science in Communication Disorders and Deafness.
 She is currently working on her PhD. in Vision Science with an Emphasis in Sensory Disabilities from the University of Alabama in Birmingham under the school of Optometry.
 Angel was a National Helen Keller Fellow and a National Leadership Consortium for Sensory Disabilities Fellow.